didacog/dr3dev-old/README.md

 ## Changelog - Release History

+* 0.1.2
+	* Rollback to Go version 1.11.5 due to strange problems with modules in version 1.12.
+	* Work in progres
 * 0.1.1
 	* Added TLS service with cfssl container to provide TLS certificates to the entire environment.
 	* Automated git clone, gitflow init of all drlm3 repos.
 Use arg ghuser="YourGitHubUser" in make [start-godev|start-godev-vscode].